NDIS Psychologist Adelaide

 Fees and funding arrangements depend on the service type and NDIS plan category.
 Services are billed in line with the current NDIS Pricing Arrangements and Price Limits where applicable.
 A GP referral is not required to contact the clinic, but referrals, existing reports or support coordinator information can help clarify the assessment or therapy pathway.

-Related services include psychology therapy, psychological assessments, autism assessments and ADHD assessments.
+Related services include psychology therapy, psychological assessments, autism assessments, ADHD assessments, psychoeducational assessments and IQ and cognitive assessments.

 Clinical Care at Neurospa Psychology